Kosciusko, Mississippi: Geography

 Kosciusko is located along the Yockanookany River, 62 mi northeast of Jackson.

 According to the United States Census Bureau, the city has a total area of 7.6 sqmi, of which 7.5 sqmi is land and 0.13% is water.

 Climate

 The climate is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Kosciusko has a humid subtropical climate, abbreviated "Cfa" on climate maps.

-The data below are from the WRCC, compiled from 1893 to the time this chart was created (July 2018).

 Demographics

 2020 census

-As of the 2020 United States Census, there were 7,114 people, 2,645 households, and 1,720 families residing in the city.
+As of the 2020 United States census, there were 7,114 people, 2,645 households, and 1,720 families residing in the city.